presbrey/aichat/README.md

 - `LastMessageByType(contentType)`: Get the last message with a specific content type
 - `MessageCount()`: Get the total number of messages in the chat
 - `MessageCountByRole(role)`: Get the count of messages with a specific role
-- `PopMessage()`: Remove and return the last message from the chat.
+- `PopMessage()`: Remove and return the last message from the chat
-- `PopMessageIfRole(role)`: Remove and return the last message if it matches the specified role.
+- `PopMessageIfRole(role)`: Remove and return the last message if it matches the specified role
 - `Range(fn)`: Iterate through messages with a callback function
 - `RangeByRole(role, fn)`: Iterate through messages with a specific role
-- `RangePendingToolCalls(fn)`: Iterate over pending tool calls with a callback function.
+- `RangePendingToolCalls(fn)`: Iterate over pending tool calls with a callback function
-- `SetSystemContent(content)`: Set or update the system message at the beginning of - `ShiftMessages()`: Remove and return the first message from the chat.
+- `SetSystemContent(content)`: Set or update the system message content at the beginning of the chat
+- `SetSystemMessage(msg)`: Set or update the system message at the beginning of the chat
+- `ShiftMessages()`: Remove and return the first message from the chat
-- `UnshiftMessages(msg)`: Insert a message at the beginning of the chat.
+- `UnshiftMessages(msg)`: Insert a message at the beginning of the chat

 ### Creating a New Chat